Melting Pot (film)

-Melting Pot, also known as Race, is a 1998 feature film directed by Tom Musca, writer and producer of Stand and Deliver.
+Melting Pot (also known as Race) is a 1998 American drama film directed by Tom Musca, writer and producer of Stand and Deliver.

 Premise

 Gustavo Alvarez is a Latino house painter who resides in Los Angeles.
 His wife urges him to compete for a seat on the city council now that Councilman Jack Durman has retired from politics.
 Alvarez decides to run but soon realizes that it will not be an easy fight.
 His opponent, Lucinda Davis, is an experienced black politician who is eager to win.
 As the campaign intensifies, things get nasty, and a race war nearly erupts.